EIPH confirms 3 more deaths due to COVID-19 - Local News 8

 EAST IDAHO (KIFI/KIDK) - Eastern Idaho Public Health has confirmed three more deaths associated with COVID-19.

-The third individual was a female in her 90s from Madison County.
+The third individual was a female from Fremont County in her 70s.

-This brings the total COVID-19 death count in our health district to 60.
+This brings the total to 68 deaths due to COVID-19 in the health district.

 Out of respect to these individuals’ families, no additional details will be released.